Functions of Connective Tissue

 • Hemopoietic or lymphatic tissue (a fluid connective tissue involved in blood cell production; contains leukocytes and fibers of soluble liquid proteins formed during clotting; extracellular portion is plasma)

-• Blood (contains erythrocytes, leukocytes, thrombocytes; fibers are soluble proteins; extracellular substance is plasma)
+• Blood (contains erythrocytes, leukocytes, and thrombocytes; fibers are soluble proteins; extracellular substance is plasma)

 There are more than 200 diseases and conditions that affect connective tissue.
 Some connective tissue diseases are consequences of infection, autoimmune diseases, injury, or genetic abnormalities.
 The cause of some connective tissue diseases remains unknown.